Skip to main content

 • backSeq: An expandable object containing backward sequence information for tokens that have moved backward in the process flow:

-• initiatorNode: The name of the node that initiated the backward sequence
+• nodes: An array of the node identifiers involved in the backward sequence

 • paramValues: Parameter values and process variables associated with the token